Restless legs syndrome and related disordersWillis-Ekbom disease; Ekbom's syndrome; Periodic limb movement disorder; RLS; PLMD

 The main cause of RLS is unknown.
 Scientists are researching nervous system problems that may arise in either the spinal cord or the brain.
 One theory suggests that low levels of the brain chemical dopamine cause RLS.

 RLS may often have a genetic basis, particularly in those who develop it before age 40.
 RLS in older adults is less likely to be inherited.

 The causes of PLMD are not clear.
 Some research suggests that it may be due to abnormalities in the autonomic nervous system, which regulates the involuntary actions of the smooth muscles, heart, and glands.

 The central nervous system includes the brain and spinal cord.
-The peripheral nervous system includes all peripheral nerves.
+The peripheral nervous system includes nerves outside the brain and spinal cord.

 People with RLS often have a family history of the disorder.
 There are at least six genetic factors that may play a part.
 Two of the genes are linked to spinal cord development.
 However, more research is needed to show a link between these genetic factors and dopamine or iron-regulating systems.

 Several studies support the theory that an imbalance in neurotransmitters (chemical messengers in the brain), notably dopamine, may play a part in RLS.
 Dopamine triggers numerous nerve impulses that affect muscle movement.
 The effect is similar to that seen in Parkinson disease.
 In addition, drugs that increase dopamine levels treat both disorders.
 However, Parkinson disease itself does not seem to increase the risk for RLS and RLS early in life does not increase the risk of Parkinson later on.

 Other research suggests that RLS may be due to nerve impairment in the spinal cord.
 Researchers had thought that such abnormalities began in nerve pathways in the lower spine.
 However, some patients with RLS have symptoms in the arms, which indicates that the upper spine may also be involved.